-The commute home is a fine balance between getting home late or being sandwiched between the guy who neglected to shower after his run and the woman who has overdone it on the Chanel for her post-work date.
+The tube commute home is consists of being sandwiched between the guy who neglected to shower after his run and the woman who has overdone it on the Chanel for her post-work date.

 You get home; it’s already nearly 7 pm and the pork balls from Wok Inside are suddenly very appealing.
 How lucky you have them on speed dial.

 As you sit and contemplate a repeat of your day, everyday for the next thirty years, that faint idea comes back.
-The one that’s always hovered on the horizon; that notion of leaving it all behind, becoming your own boss and dictating your own agenda.
+That notion of leaving it all behind, becoming your own boss and dictating your own agenda.

 The freedom, the lack of commute, the lack of annoying co-workers, the peace and quiet, the ability to settle down and focus and get so much done!
-The utopian dream.
+In your head, it is the utopian dream.